 - If there is payment needed, proceed to the nearest Authorized Agent Bank (AAB) of the Revenue District Office where you are registered.

-Present the duly accomplished BIR Form 1701, together with the required attachments, and receive your copy of the duly stamped and validated form from the RDO/Tax Filing Center representative.
+- Present the duly accomplished BIR Form, together with the required attachments, and receive your copy of the duly stamped and validated form from the RDO/Tax Filing Center representative.

 For freelancers, small business owners, and self-employed professionals in the Philippines, Taxumo is a great service to help you out with your taxes.
-Taxumo can help calculate your taxes in real-time so you can avoid any unwarranted payments.
-It can also provide you with much simpler tax forms, multiple payment channels, and easy accessibility.
+Taxumo will calculate your taxes in real-time so you can avoid any unwarranted payments.
+It can also fill out your tax forms for you!
+Other conveniences available to you are multiple payment channels and easy access across different devices.